unChaz/sci-fi-5e/srd/classes/arcanist.md

 You have learned to regain some of your tek energy by studying your tek skill datapad.
 Once per day when you finish a short rest, you can choose expended tek skill slots to recover.
 The tek skill slots can have a combined level that is equal to or less than half your Arcanist level (rounded up), and none of the slots can be 6th level or higher.

-For example, if you’re a 4th-level Arcanist, you can recover up to two levels worth of tek skill slots.
+For example, if you're a 4th-level Arcanist, you can recover up to two levels worth of tek skill slots.
 You can recover either a 2nd-level tek skill slot or two 1st-level tek skill slots.

 ### Arcane Tradition